-The Ohai Trail on Maui is known for its coastal views, this is one of Maui’s best hikes due to its easy difficulty and access.
+The Ohai Trail on Maui is known for its coastal views.
+This is one of Maui’s best hikes due to its ease of difficulty and access.
 This is a great stop to stretch your legs and take in the the beauty as you drive the West Maui loop stopping at several places along the way.
 Get ready to experience a part of Maui that shouldn’t be missed.

 TRAVEL TIP: If you would prefer to follow along to an audio tour as you explore the coast line of West Maui, I recommend the Shaka Guide!
 The Shaka guide tours are great for independent explorers who want the freedom to explore on their own terms, but like to learn about the spots they're visiting.

 The tours use GPS to offer turn-by-turn directions and audio narration with stories and music.
 This will leave you with a deeper understanding and connection to Hawaii.

 For full transparency, I have sprinkled some affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases that gives me a small commission at no extra cost to you if you decided to make a purchase.
 As always, I would never recommend a product or service that I didn't truely believe in.
 All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

 The Ohai trail is short in distance, with the total loop being 1.2 miles long.
 It is named for the ʻOhai plant, one of the many species you’ll find along the trail.